 Moisturizers are vital for psoriasis.
 They won't clear it up, but they'll reduce the pain and itching, and may prevent flare-ups.
 It is also important to drink plenty of water.

 There are dozens of creams and lotions people can apply.
 Coal tar has been used to great effect for centuries.
-It probably makes the skin more sensitive to UV light, and the two are often prescribed together.
+It likely makes the skin more sensitive to UV light, and the 2 are often prescribed together.
 Coal tar is available without a prescription.

 Topical (applied on the skin) medications that your doctor may recommend include salicylic acid*, anthralin, vitamin A-like agents (or retinoids; e.g., tazarotene), vitamin D-like agents (e.g., calcipotriol, calcitriol), and corticosteroids.

 If topical treatments are not effective or if you have more severe psoriasis, oral medications (e.g., acitretin, cyclosporine, methotrexate, apremilast) can be used for psoriasis treatment.
 These medications are taken by mouth and absorbed into the body.
 They work by affecting the body's immune system, which is overactive if you have psoriasis.

 Another group of medications called biologics is used to treat moderate-to-severe psoriasis.
 Biologics are medications given by injection that work by targeting the immune system.
 Adalimumab, etanercept, infliximab, ixekizumab, and ustekinumab are examples of biologics used to treat psoriasis.